in0ho1no/HCPWorks/hcpworks/README.md

 ## Known Issues

-For known issues, please see [Github issue](https://github.com/in0ho1no/HCPWorks/issues).
+For a list of known issues, please refer to our [GitHub issue tracker](https://github.com/in0ho1no/HCPWorks/issues).
-If you find any issues, please report them to [Github issue](https://github.com/in0ho1no/HCPWorks/issues).
+If you encounter any new problems, please report them as a new issue on GitHub.

 ## Release Notes